Shredmetal/llmtest/docs/api/configuration.md

 3. Environment variables
 4. Default values

-Note: llm_app_test validates all configuration values at startup to prevent runtime errors.
+Note: if a custom LLM is not passed, llm_app_test validates all configuration values at startup to prevent runtime errors.

 ## Best Practices